JING-LYU/NLP_QMSS_group2/README.md

-# NLP QMSS group2 Project ---Automated Caption Generation for COVID-Related Papers using Abstract Summarization models
+Automated Caption Generation for COVID-Related Papers using Abstract Summarization models